menu

 Demographics

-The percentage of adults in Moravia who are college-educated is close to the national average for all communities of 21.84%: 19.60% of the adults in Moravia have a bachelor's degree or advanced degree.
+The education level of Moravia citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.60% of adults 25 and older in Moravia have a college degree.

 The people who call Moravia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moravia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Moravia include German, English, Irish, Italian, and Polish.